 Instead of giving you an extreme example.
 Let me give you a mild example.

 There are a lot of people who fear to come in a relationship because of the bitter experiences.
 They have become incapable of giving a commitment to their partners.
 Within themselves, they have made a conclusion that relationships and pain are synonymous.

-Who am I to tell a person to start or stop a person doing something?
+Who am I to tell a person to start or stop doing something?
 We all are educated enough to know the consequences of it.

 I am not against alcohol or anything else.
 But I am certainly against, cowardice.
 As a true friend, I don’t want you to be called a coward.

 Majority of people uses alcohol or drugs to run away from their problems instead of facing it.

 I want you to become brave and face your life problem.
 Stop seeking solace or temporary fix.
 Strive to seek a solution.

 This attitude of seeking solace instead of a solution numbs our intelligence.
-Compulsion habits also contribute significantly to the growth of mental health problems like an avoidant personality disorder.
+Compulsive habits also contribute significantly to the growth of mental health problems like an avoidant personality disorder.